ehaugw/Outward-Juggernaut/README.md

 [Mods by ehaugw](https://outward.thunderstore.io/package/ehaugw/ "Mods by ehaugw") | Support me on [Patreon](https://www.patreon.com/ehaugw "Patreon")

-This mods was confirmed to work with the (at that time) current base game (Outward Definitive Edition) at November 29, 2023.
+This mods was confirmed to work with the (at that time) current base game (Outward Definitive Edition) at July 10, 2024.
 Due to significant changes in a few mod frameworks' infrastructures, it is recommended that you update all mods that are older than November 08, 2022.